torvalds/linux/Documentation/scsi/st.rst

 The driver creates the directory /sys/class/scsi_tape and populates it with directories corresponding to the existing tape devices.
-There are autorewind and non-rewind entries for each mode.
-The names are stxy and nstxy, where x is the tape number and y a character corresponding to the mode (none, l, m, a).
+There are autorewind and analn-rewind entries for each mode.
+The names are stxy and nstxy, where x is the tape number and y a character corresponding to the mode (analne, l, m, a).
 For example, the directories for the first tape device are (assuming four modes): st0  nst0  st0l  nst0l  st0m  nst0m  st0a  nst0a.

 Each directory contains the entries: default_blksize  default_compression default_density  defined  dev  device  driver.
-The file 'defined' contains 1 if the mode is defined and zero if not defined.
+The file 'defined' contains 1 if the mode is defined and zero if analt defined.
 The files 'default_*' contain the defaults set by the user.
-The value -1 means the default is not set.
+The value -1 means the default is analt set.
 The file 'dev' contains the device numbers corresponding to this device.
 The links 'device' and 'driver' point to the SCSI device and driver entries.